 Composting may become mandatory as early as 2016, but until then, there are ways to ease yourself into the habit while the city’s program takes shape.
 NYRP is just one of many resources for composting education and disposal.
 NYRP hosts composting workshops and drop-off stations at various community gardens and at Sherman Creek Park in Northern Manhattan.
 Our largest compost site at Sherman Creek processes approximately 150 tons of food scraps annually.
 Thanks to the Sherman Creek Compost Crew, a weekly volunteer group, the organic material is redistributed to nurture our 52 community gardens and more.

-NYRP's Riley-Levin Children's Garden at Swindler Cove in Northern Manhattan also functions as a community garden.
-We coordinate groups to care for and grow produce in the garden plots through an application process every winter, with applicants selected in time for the spring season.
+NYRP's Riley-Levin Children's Garden at Swindler Cove in Sherman Creek Park, Northern Manhattan, also functions as a community garden for groups working with children and youth.
+We coordinate such groups to plant and tend garden plots through an application process every winter, with applicants selected in time for the spring season.
 Plots dependent upon availability.
-Deadline to apply: January 20, 2017.
-Groups are encouraged to submit an application:
+Deadline to apply: February 10, 2019.